The Fairness Opinion Letter and Proxy / Prospectus Disclosure

 Quick Answer

-The Series 79 outline lists assistance with drafting the fairness opinion letter and assistance with preparation of proxy statement / prospectus disclosure regarding any fairness opinion that has been issued as two separate banker responsibilities.
+The Series 79 outline lists drafting the fairness opinion letter and preparing proxy / prospectus disclosure about the opinion as two separate banker responsibilities.
 The letter is what the board sees.
 The proxy / prospectus disclosure is what the public shareholders see.
-Both exist on every public-company M&A deal where an opinion is delivered, and the banker assists with both.

-The Fairness Opinion Letter
+What Does the Fairness Opinion Letter Contain?

 The letter is the formal document the advisor signs and delivers to the board.
 It is short by design (typically a few pages).
 Its job is to deliver the conclusion and the supporting framework, not to lay out the full financial analysis.